bbadzioch/ubgrade/README.md

 with other data (student names etc.) can be included as well.
 The header row should be the first row of the csv file.
 Place the file in the main grading directory.
-We will refer to this file as the gradebook file.
+We will refer to this file as *the gradebook file*.

 2.4.
 Use the function `ubgrade.prep_grading` to prepare grading files.
 The signature of this function is as follows:

-`ubgrade.prep_grading(maxpoints, main_dir = None, gradebook = None, files=None, init_grading_data=False, )`
+`ubgrade.prep_grading(maxpoints, main_dir = None, gradebook = None, files = None, init_grading_data = False)`

 * `maxpoints`: A list with the maximal possible score of each exam problem.
-This argument can be also given as an integer, if the maximal score for each problem is the same.
+This argument can be also given as an integer, if all problem have the same maximal score.

-* `main_dir`:  The main grading directory, if not specified the current directory will be used.
+* `main_dir`:  The main grading directory.
+If not specified the current directory will be used.

 * `gradebook`: The name of the gradebook file.
 This file needs to be located in the main grading directory.
 If `None` it will be assumed that the file name